Rawlsian Assignments: Empirical Application

 One of the main concerns of the families that participate in the cooperatives is the \textit{distribution} of the final assignment.
 They do not want \textit{inegalitarian} distributions in terms of the ranking of the assigned apartment in each family's preferences.
 They want to avoid a situation where, for example, a family gets their most preferred unit, while others get apartments ranked very low in their preferences.
 The MTAV explicitly addresses this concern (we define it in Appendix \ref{MTAV}).

 In this section, we use the data of families' preferences from $24$ cooperatives to compare the outcomes of the Rawlsian, PS and MTAV rules.
 In practice, the assignment is organized according to the number of rooms in the apartments.
 Therefore, all the apartments we consider as part of a cooperative have the same number of rooms.
 The sizes of the cooperatives range from $4$ to $42$ families (with an average size of 17).
 As a proxy for the correlation of preferences, we consider the cumulative number of different apartments ranked in the first, second, third, and fourth position in the preferences.
 The result shows that preferences are not highly correlated.
-In Appendix \ref{charac} we present detailed information for each cooperative.
+We should note that, since our data consist of ordinal rankings, our efficiency analysis is necessarily ordinal: the Rawlsian assignment is sd-efficient, but we do not observe cardinal utilities and therefore cannot measure cardinal welfare losses.
+Section \ref{charac} of the Online Appendix presents detailed information for each cooperative.

 It is worth noting that there are only two cooperatives, $C_4$ and $C_{10}$, where the Rawlsian and the PS rules coincide.
 These are the smallest cooperatives (each consisting of 4 families).
-Additionally to these 8 families, there is only one family which receives the same allocation under the two rules.
+In addition to these 8 families, there is only one family that receives the same allocation under the two rules.
 Thus, overall, 9 families out of 408 receive the same lottery over apartments.

 We should mention that the MTAV is not strategyproof \citep{Paleo2021}.
 Nonetheless, we take preferences submitted by the families at face value.
 We are not aware of manipulations by the families, and in general given the information held by the families, it is very difficult to manipulate the rule profitably.